Fiserv, Inc.

 Who depends on this company?

-Community banks and credit unions rely on the core processing systems for daily account operations, and their account holders would lose digital banking capabilities if those systems failed.
-Small merchants using Clover terminals would lose the ability to accept payments entirely during a processing outage.
-Healthcare providers whose patient payment systems are built on specialized medical billing integrations would face months-long rebuilding projects if those integrations became unavailable.
+Community banks and credit unions rely on Fiserv's core processing systems to run basic digital banking for their account holders — if those systems failed, their customers would lose access to online and mobile banking.
+Small merchants using Clover terminals would not be able to accept card payments at all during a processing outage.
+Healthcare providers that use Fiserv's specialized medical billing integrations would face months of rebuilding work before they could move patient payment processing anywhere else.

 How does this company scale?